meilisearch/specifications/text/0060-tasks-api.md

 #### 9. Paginate `task` resource lists

-The API endpoints `/tasks` and `indexes/{indexUid}/tasks` are browsable using a keyset based pagination.
+The API endpoint `/tasks` is browsable using a keyset-based pagination.

 ##### 9.1 Why a Seek/Keyset based pagination?